 The peak season for the stream is in the late winter and early spring.
 But the stream is running throughout the year, and there are opportunities to see the northern lights through their camera in the fall and late spring when there are shorter nights than in the dead of winter.
 (Explore.org stream occasionally plays some highlights from previous streams where the sky provided impressive displays.)

 It might seem easy enough to stream the sky, but BJ Kirschhoffer, director of field operations with Polar Bears International, explained to Thrillist by email that it's more complicated than you might expect.

-"The system that makes the Northern Lights cam work is extremely complex," he said.
+"The system that makes the northern lights cam work is extremely complex," he said.
 "We shoot the internet over 51 miles of tundra to bring these streams to people all over the world.
 Not only does the system require sophisticated equipment but also partnerships.
 Polar Bears International and Explore.org work with the Churchill Northern Studies Centre, Parks Canada, Frontiers North Adventures, and the local school system to make this all work."

-"When originally conceived, our goal was to utilize our existing infrastructure to provide a view showcasing another one of nature's totally amazing phenomenons to anyone curious enough to click a link and explore on the internet," Kirschhoffer said.
+"When originally conceived, our goal was to utilize our existing infrastructure to provide a view showcasing another one of nature's totally amazing phenomenons to anyone curious enough to click a link and explore on the internet," Kirschhoffer said in 2020.
 "In the current situation where people are encouraged or even forced to stay at home because of COVID-19, I think the aurora camera and the other explore cams offer people a taste of nature where they may not otherwise have the opportunity."

 If you're longing for the zen nature provides, you can still sit outside at night and stare up at the stars.
-However, if you want one of the best shows you can see in the sky, tune into the stream and hope you picked a good night to take in the aurora.
+However, if you want one of the best shows you can see in the sky, tune into the stream and hope you picked a good night to chase the aurora.